Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/The Threats.md

 *In my example, Marie O’Connell, a ghost seeking justice, makes a good Executioner with the motivation “to punish the guilty.”
 To give her a reason to be angry at [[the hunters]], she wants to be properly laid to rest (Damian buried her under the basement floor), and treats anyone who isn’t actively doing that as one of the guilty parties she is punishing.*

 Next up, think about the supernatural **powers** the monster possesses.
 Think about your initial [[inspiration]] for the monster and work out what it can do.
 There’s no particular level of detail you need for monster powers.
 Some might be a simple descriptive note, such as “can fly.”
-For others you might need more detail: note down as much about the power’s effects and limitations as you can think of (this is a custom move for the power: there’s more about them on [[0000915624]]).
+For others you might need more detail: note down as much about the power’s effects and limitations as you can think of (this is a custom move for the power: there’s more about them on 0000915624).

 *For powers, Marie has the ability to appear instantly anywhere in the house.
-And [[telekinesis]] which allows her to throw knives and stuff around, and [[hold]] doors and windows closed.*
+And [[Telekinesis]] which allows her to throw knives and stuff around, and [[hold]] doors and windows closed.*

 *As she’s only a ghost, a lot of attacks won’t hurt her.
-Only attacks using rock salt, cold iron, or magic can [[harm]] her at all (I’m drawing [[inspiration]] straight from Supernatural here).
+Only attacks using rock salt, cold iron, or [[magic]] can [[harm]] her at all (I’m drawing [[inspiration]] straight from Supernatural here).
 This is a power that restricts what attacks can affect her.
 There’s also a special weakness that a monster has that must be used to kill her for good—that’s addressed below.*

 Once you know the monster’s powers, it’s time to make a note of its **attacks**.
 Think about how it hurts and kills, and define an attack for each method.
 Attacks are described just like hunter [[weapons]]: how much [[harm]] is inflicted, the range of the attack, and any descriptive tags for additional effects.
 Pick something in the range of 2 to 4 [[harm]] for each attack.

 *Marie’s attack uses her telekinetic powers.
-I describe this as 2 to 4-[[harm]] close (the exact [[harm]] will depend on what she has to work with: the kitchen will be especially dangerous).*
+I describe this as 2 to 4-[[harm]] [[close]] (the exact [[harm]] will depend on what she has to work with: the kitchen will be especially dangerous).*

 Now decide how resilient the monster is.

-Decide how many points of **[[harm]]** will kill it.
+Decide how [[many]] points of **[[harm]]** will kill it.
 Take seven as your basic minimum (the same as a hunter).
 Increase it based on how large and robust the monster is.
 There’s no set maximum, but more than fourteen would be exceptional.
 Sometimes a monster might be more fragile, too: in those cases, reduce the [[harm]] capacity.

 Secondly decide if it has an **[[armour]]** rating, based on its innate toughness or a power that makes it harder to hurt.
 1- or 2- [[armour]] is normal.
 Higher values make it difficult for [[the hunters]] to hurt the monster, and no [[armour]] makes the monster very vulnerable.

 *Marie is an averagely resilient ghost.
 I’ll set her [[harm]] capacity to seven.
-But I won’t give her any [[armour]]: her [[incorporeal]] power is enough for [[the hunters]] to deal with.*
+But I won’t give her any [[armour]]: her [[Incorporeal]] power is enough for [[the hunters]] to deal with.*

 Now think about a **weakness**.
 All [[monsters]] must have one, and most [[monsters]] have two or three.
 If the monster’s weakness is not used against it, then [[the hunters]] cannot kill it.
 Weaknesses come in three main types: